Referral link - Free "1,000" miles of Supercharging for Model S3X (Purchase or lease) All orders after 10/1/2019 http://ts.la/michael5707

 Since I lived in California, the federal tax credit and the state rebate total come out to be $10,000, so in reality the cost of my Tesla is closer to $60,000.
 I do plan on keeping my MS for 8 years (when the battery and drive unit warranty expire) and drive around 20,000 miles a year with the gas saving the total cost is under $50,000.
 Which make the price closer to an Acura RLX, Mercedes-Benz C-Class and BMW 5 series.

 Up until 2015, I still see news articles that stated how Tesla owners able to save money though tax credit, gas and maintenance, but in reality no matter how you do the math Tesla is a premium luxury car unless gas price jump to $7/gallon, the cost of ownership will never be cheaper than an Accord, Camry or Prius.
-Yes, you do save money on oil changes and other maintenance associated with internal combustion engine (ICE) cars, but unless your car needs a weekly oil change you will never break even comparing Tesla to non-luxury ICE.
+Yes, you do save money on oil changes and other maintenance associated with internal combustion engine (ICE) cars, but unless your car needs a weekly oil change you will never break whencomparing Tesla to non-luxury ICE.

 By taking a detailed look at tax incentives, charging, maintenance, insurance and repair cost along with EV experience potential Tesla owners can get a clear understanding of the total cost of Tesla ownership.

 My Model S only lasted 1.5 years before a total loss, accident (Big rig overturned on the freeway).
-After more than 35,000 miles during that 1.5 year the insurance payout for the total loss is over 61k.
-The total sale price is around 81k, therefore if you take out 10k incentive (Federal and CA) after 1.5 year and 35,000 miles it only depreciated 10k which is better than what anyone can ask for.
+After more than 35,000 miles during that 1.5 year the insurance payout for the total loss surprising is over 61k.
+The total sale price including tax and fee is 81k, therefore if you take out 10k incentive (Federal and CA) after 1.5 year and 35,000 miles it only depreciated 10k which is better than what anyone can ask for.
 Using Teslanomics fuel saving calculator (https://teslanomics.co/tesla-model-3-fuel-savings-calculator/) 35,000 electric miles in California is close to $3000 cheaper than gasoline cars so for the 1.5 years of ownership the cost come out to be $7000.
 According to carfax (https://www.carfax.com/blog/car-depreciation), new car lose about 10% just in the first month of ownership so 10% lose over 1.5 year on a high mileage car definitely exceeded all expectation.

 The sad part is the Model S price had gone up since the MS 60 is no longer offer and instead I got a Model 3.